kiritsuku/amora/README.md

 Electron needs to be installed, a pre-built binary can be found [here](https://github.com/atom/electron/releases).

 [Neovim](https://github.com/neovim/neovim) needs to be installed too.
-It needs to be started through the `run_nvim` executable.
+It can be done by executing the `make_neovim` script.

 The application can be launched by starting sbt and typing `backend/preStart`.
 After that the `run_electron` executable can be run.